Ryszard Jurkowski

-Ryszard Piotr Jurkowski (born 28 May 1945) is a Polish architect and urban planner noted for his contemporary and embracing minimalism design of residential, commercial, educational, industrial and civic buildings, and for his fight against the monotonous and dreary architecture of the communist era.
+Ryszard Piotr Jurkowski (born 28 May 1945) is a Polish architect and urban planner.
+He is noted for his contemporary and embracing minimalism design of residential, commercial, educational, industrial and civic buildings, and for his fight against the monotonous and dreary architecture of the communist era.
 He is one of Poland’s most prolific architects.

 Early life and career

-Ryszard Jurkowski was born in Sosnowiec in 1945, where he also went to Boleslaw Prus Secondary School.
-In 1969 he graduated with a master's degree in architecture from Krakow University of Technology, subsequently obtaining the professional qualifications to practice under the title ‘architect’.
+Ryszard Jurkowski was born in Sosnowiec on 28 May 1945, where he also went to Bolesław Prus Secondary School.
+In 1969 he graduated with a master's degree in architecture from Kraków University of Technology, subsequently obtaining the professional qualifications to practice under the title 'architect'.

 In 1969 he joined the Regional Municipal Building Company in Sosnowiec, but two years later began working for a large architectural firm Investprojekt in Katowice.
 Since 1990 he has been a senior partner at AiR Jurkowscy Architekci, a practice he had established with his wife who also holds a degree in architecture.

-Between 1991 and 1996 Jurkowski was a senior lecturer at Krakow University of Technology and in the years 1992-1998 and 2003-2006 the chairman of the Regional Commission for Urban Planning and Architecture in Katowice He was also appointed a member of Poland’s General Commission for Urban Planning and Architecture in Warsaw and he played a significant role in creating the Act of 15 December 2000 on professional self-governing bodies for architects.
+Between 1991 and 1996 Jurkowski was a senior lecturer at Kraków University of Technology and in the years 1992-1998 and 2003-2006 the chairman of the Regional Commission for Urban Planning and Architecture in Katowice.
+He was also appointed a member of Poland’s General Commission for Urban Planning and Architecture in Warsaw and he played a significant role in creating the Act of 15 December 2000 on professional self-governing bodies for architects.

 He was the chief coordinator of the professional architects' environments and in 2000 was elected the president of the Association of Polish Architects, and held this position until 2006.

 Jurkowski is a sponsor and promoter of publishing architectural and design books and, in 2018 orchestrated the publishing of the first Polish edition of On Adam’s House in Paradise: The Idea of the Primitive Hut in Architectural History (Polish: O rajskim domu Adama: Idea pierwotnej chaty w historii architektury), a literary work on the history and philosophy of architecture written by the foremost historian and critic Professor Joseph Rykwert, and published under the patronage of the National Institute of Architecture and Urban Planning (NIAIU) and the Ministry of Culture and National Heritage.

-He is also a member of the Polish Architecture Council. and one of the judges of the Collegium of Competition Judges SARP.
+He is also a member of the Polish Architecture Council, and one of the judges of the Collegium of Competition Judges SARP.

 Honours and awards

-Ryszard Jurkowski is the winner of SARP Honorary Award 1999, SARP Award of the Year 1987 and 2010 and of the 1st and 2nd degree Award of the Ministry of Construction (now the Ministry of Infrastructure).
+Ryszard Jurkowski is the winner of the SARP Honorary Award 1999, SARP Award of the Year 1987 and 2010 and of the 1st and 2nd degree Award of the Ministry of Construction (now the Ministry of Infrastructure).